 On July 25, 1993, Ralph Myers learned that his 25-year-old son, Tom, had been shot to death at a party in Los Angeles.
 In the decades that followed, Myers took what he calls “an opposite view” of most parents who have lost loved ones to a fatal shooting: he fought against gun regulations.
 He now lives in Washington State, where he holds a concealed-carry permit and is a lifetime member of the National Rifle Association.

-We first spoke to Myers in July and reached out again this week, after the mass shooting on the Las Vegas Strip.
-Myers said that his heart goes out to the hundreds of Americans whose loved ones were killed or hurt on Sunday night.
+We first spoke to Myers in July and reached out again after the mass shootings on the Las Vegas Strip and in Parkland, Florida.
+Myers said that his heart goes out to the hundreds of Americans whose loved ones have been killed in gun rampages.
 He knows all too well the grief and pain that lies ahead.
 But, he said, his views on gun regulations haven’t changed.
 The attack could not have been prevented with “any gun-control laws that are on the books or ones that are going to be proposed,” he said.

 Myers shared his story with The Trace for The NRA and Me, our series of interviews with current and former members of the gun-rights organization.